zinggAI/zingg/README.md

   ]
 ````

-Here, fields id from input are output in the final results.
+In the above example, field id from input is present in the output but not used for comparisons.

 ### numPartitions
 Number of Spark partitions over which the input data is distributed.
 Keep it equal to the 20-30 times the number of cores.
 This is an important configuration for performance.

 ### labelDataSampleSize
 Fraction of the data to be used for training the models.
 Adjust it between 0.0001 and 0.1 to keep the sample size small enough so that it finds enough edge cases fast.
 If the size is bigger, the findTrainingData job will spend more time combing through samples.
 If the size is too small, Zingg may not find the right edge cases.

 ## Zingg Phases
 Zingg runs Spark jobs for building training data(findTrainingData and label), building actual models(train) and applying these models on the data to get mastered entities(match).
 If you need to match records in one dataset against other, you can run the link phase.
 The phase to be run is passed as a command line argument.
-Here are some more details about the phases and how they can be invoked.
+Here are more details about the phases and how they can be invoked.

 ### findTrainingData - finding pairs of records which could be similar to train Zingg
 Zingg builds models to predict similarity.
 Training data is needed to build these models.
 The findTrainingData phase prompts Zingg to search for edge cases in the data.
 During findTrainingData, Zingg combs through the data samples and judiciously selects limited pairs for the user to mark.
 Zingg is very frugal about the training so that user effort is minimized and models can be built and deployed quickly.